NuNetwork/documentation/_kb/nu-raspberry-minting.md

 #### Enable SSH :
 Enter `$ sudo raspi-config` in the terminal, then navigate to ssh, hit Enter and select `Enable or disable ssh server`.
 #### Accept passwordless SSH sessions
-[Follow this tutorial](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md), or if you know what you are doing simply run
+[Follow this tutorial](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md), or if you know what you are doing simply run (on your machines)

 - `$ cat ~/.ssh/id_rsa.pub | ssh pi@<IP-ADDRESS> 'cat >> .ssh/authorized_keys' `